tarat44/gwu-schedule-predictor/README.md

     --semester <semester>: semester you are interested in taking the course (ex: fall, spring, summer)
 ### Output:

-All of the previous instances of that course offered in the last two years and the percent likelihood of the course being offered in the next given semester
+All of the previous instances of that course offered in the last two years and a guess of whether the course will be offered in the next given semester

 ex:
 ```